smithy-lang/smithy-rs/design/src/rfcs/rfc0005_service_generation.md

 ### Observability

 Being able to report and trace the status of the service is vital for the success of any product.
-The framework is integrated with tracing and allow non-blocking I/O through the asynchronous
+The framework is integrated with tracing and allows non-blocking I/O through the asynchronous
 [tracing appender](https://tracing.rs/tracing_appender/index.html#non-blocking-writer).